 Types of Medical Device Defects in Detroit, MI

 Before filing your claim, it’s important to know where the real problem lies.
 Otherwise, you could end up wasting a lot of time suing the wrong entity.
 When it comes to defective medical product liability lawsuits, understanding the origin of the fault is crucial to your case.
 There are three types of defective medical product categories: design, manufacturing, and marketing or warning defects.

 These medical device defects are products of poor or faulty design.
 These flaws become obvious when the patient or individual uses the medical product, but the device is unable to work as it should.

 Design defects tend to be general, as you’ll most likely find a common theme among users.
 Medical products with flaws often have a designer problem.
-If you had a personal injury because of a medical product’s design flaws, we’ll bring legal action against the responsible party.
+If you had a personal injury because of a medical product’s design flaws, like burn injuries, we’ll bring legal action against the responsible party.

 Medical devices need to be correctly manufactured.
 This means that every centimeter, width, length, or measurement must be absolutely precise.
 If one or more of these criteria is flawed, the device will not work as well.
 When one unit or many units of a medical device is/are defective and patients suffer from their use, you may be able to file personal injury claims.

 Problems in marketing or warning of a device usually happen when the manufacturer fails to warn patients of serious side effects.
 Many medical device manufacturers often omit pertinent information about their devices’ flaws, hiding behind the FDA’s reporting exemptions guidelines.